Web Design: Geoff Roynon

 Other local disturbances primarily caused by enclosures:- The Captain Swing riots of Otmoor)

 After the 1847 Enclosure, some of the Horspath lands so released were sold off to the larger village farms.
 All the farm-houses themselves were still within the village itself at that time and often farmed many remote open field strips scattered across the parish in a highly uneconomic way.
-Often these farmers had the best of the new lands.
+Often these farmers had access to some of the best of the new lands.
 Hence Hill Farm & several others were built on land close to the new fields.
-The dispossessed peasants' new Parish allotments were not so lucky!
+The dispossessed peasants' new Parish allotments were not so lucky and often got the poorer land!
 But the biggest new landowners; Brasenose, Magdalen, and Corpus Christi colleges are still major land-owners in the village to this day.

 Within a few years of Enclosure it is estimated by some historians that crop yields in general increased three-fold...
 Progress!

-For much more information on this truly revolutionary change in the village's affairs see: British History - Horspath Parish
+For much more information on this truly revolutionary change in Horspath village's affairs see: British History - Horspath Parish

-At some stage before WW2 the village Glebe plots were moved to fields south of the village along the Cuddesdon Road but details are currently lacking.
-By the end of the war there appear to have been upwards of about 100 plots in use [from USAAF photo 1945].
+At some stage before WW2 the village Glebe plots were moved to fields south of the village along the Cuddesdon Road, but details of that transfer are currently lacking.
+(We need access to the Vestry Records of the parish church to research this.)

 By 1986 only two of these Glebe plots (for explanation of Glebe see:- Glebe Land) had remained in use and the rest were a tangle of brambles & knee-high weeds.
 The road hedge had also expanded to over 30ft on the land side.

 All this time the allotment site itself had been under threat from "developers".
-Chris and Mary had been warned that their tenancy could not be guaranteed beyond 2003.
-But once all the land was productive they had a measure of security under 1950 Allotments Act which greatly deterred the "change of land use" formula necessary for "developers" to gain access.
+We had been warned that our tenancy could not be guaranteed beyond 2003.
+But once all the land was productive we had a measure of security under 1950 Allotments Act, which greatly deterred the "change of land use" formula necessary for "developers" to gain access.
 A close call.

-In September 2007 however, a start was made within the Parish Council to begin a new village allotment organisation to recover an even greater area of former allotment land that had become agricultural fields.
+In September 2007 however, a start was made within the Horspath Parish Council to begin a new village allotment organisation to recover an even greater area of former allotment land that had in the meantime become agricultural fields.

 The full details of this splendid campaign by Heather Palmer and others are on the village website:- Horspath Village Website

 Work then began on laying out the new plots under Peter Ewart's stewardship.
-He became the first Chairman of the new "Horspath Allotment Association" which then continued to prosper under Fiona Smith's mandate after Peter had laid down the baton after some five years of pioneering developmental responsibility.
+He became the first Chairman of the new "Horspath Allotment Association" which then continued to prosper under Fiona Smith's mandate after Peter had laid down the baton after some three years of pioneering responsibility.

 Fiona continues to this day as Chair and under her management she has sought to improve the HAA's viability by working closely with the Parish Council to obtain several serious grants for modern gardening machinery (all available to rent for tenants) and greatly added site security.